-Playwright Jason Maghanoy joins the Theatrefront family to work on his new play BIG, a chamber piece.
+Playwright Jason Maghanoy joins the Theatrefront family at our new Playwright-in-Residence for 2019 to work on his new play BIG, a chamber piece.

 Big data intersects with every component of our daily lives: how we build cities, what we watch, where we live, what we buy.
 Big data helps shape our lives and is integral to how we are building our future.